“He was my best friend, so I want to keep him with me.”

 A Personal Touch

-Aside from a healthy dose of Greco Roman technique, another separating point between Curby 3-Style and other clubs is that the head coach places a concentration on providing individual attention.
-This approach is not contrived but rather, a mechanism for Uccellini to reach athletes the way he would want to be reached.
+Aside from a healthy dose of Greco-Roman technique, another separating point between Curby 3-Style and other clubs is that the head coach places an unusual concentration on providing individual attention.
+This approach is not contrived, but rather, a mechanism for Uccellini to reach athletes the way he would want to be reached.
 “I want to make sure I know all of my wrestlers.
 If they are struggling, I can help because I was someone who struggled, too.
 I wasn’t a blue-chip wrestler, so I want to find out what it is that might be holding them back.”
 The result has been an overwhelming amount of positive feedback from parents of athletes.
 Parents know that their kids are receiving the attention they need and also, that it is coming from someone who understands the value of face time.

 “It’s not like the kids were just numbers for DeMeo or Ivan, but it was a higher level so they needed to focus on their top guys.
 It is my responsibility to allow that development with a lot of one-on-one coaching, and I like that people say it’s my personality along with the technique that differentiates Curby from other clubs.”

 To better serve its growing clientele of wrestlers, Curby 3-Style is moving to a full-time schedule.
 The club will now be open throughout the day every day for wrestling practices and fitness classes.
 It might seem like an aggressive move but to Uccellini, it is one that became required due to the expansion of his roster.
 “We decided that the club is growing at a certain pace where we need a 4:30 class, we had 60 kids in the room, which fits 50 comfortably.
 I don’t want to lose wrestlers and fitting with my mission statement of one-on-one coaching, we’re adding extra time for our kids.
 We are also adding Senior-level practices during the day so we can develop our Senior team.”